lmnguyet/dbz-kafka/README.md

-# dbz-kafka
+# Changed Data Capture (CDC) from MySQL to MinIO Delta Table with Debezium and Spark

-A Docker-based pipeline to ingest and synchronize data from MySQL to MinIO Delta Table using Debezium (for CDC) and Spark (for processing).
+A Docker-based pipeline to ingest and synchronize data from MySQL to MinIO Delta Table using Debezium for Changed Data Capture (CDC) and Spark for processing.
 Designed for real-time data replication and analytics.

 ![](overal-flow.png)